dsm5e/dsm5e/README.md

 ### About me

 I am a photographer and also an IOS application developer.
-Interested in working as a developer where you can use your experience and skills to create quality applications.
+Interested in working as a developer where i can use experience and skills to create quality applications.

 ### Technologies